Breaking The Cycle: How To Recognize And Overcome Trauma Bonding

 There are many potential effects of a trauma bond.
 Because each person is unique and different experiences shape bonds, the effects of a trauma bond won’t be the same for everyone.
 However, many individuals with trauma bonds have noted an impact on their mental health and relationships.
 Others may experience related mental health disorders like depression, anxiety, and Post-Traumatic Stress Disorder (PTSD).

 Trauma bonds can majorly affect how an individual views and forms attachments with those around them.
 Forming healthy attachments can be challenging after cycles of fear, isolation, shame, or mistrust.
-Those who have experienced a trauma bond may also have trouble setting boundaries, leading to potential responsibility for those around them.
+Those who have experienced trauma bonds may also have trouble setting boundaries, leading to potential responsibility for those around them.
 Trauma bonds can also affect how individuals operate in their daily lives if they become isolated from healthy connections.
 Feeling ashamed or afraid can make it more difficult to focus on tasks, maintain relationships, and “keep up appearances,” which can lead to further isolation.

 Healing from a trauma bond takes time, but recognizing the effects can be important in developing strategies to overcome it.
 Trauma bonds' negative impacts on mental health and relationships are significant but can be mitigated with the right support.